25 Developmental Activities for a 6-Month-Old Baby

 22. Participating in Laundry Tasks

-Whenever possible, I try to get my household tasks and chores done while the babies are awake so that when they are sleeping I can take the time for myself.
-Your baby can participate in laundry tasks; watching you fold, switch over, and start a new load of laundry is very interesting to a baby!
-There are many sounds associated with doing laundry and they may even enjoy the sound of the water spinning in the washing machine!
+Whenever possible, I try to get my household tasks and chores done while my babies are awake so that when they are sleeping, I can take the time for myself.
+Your baby can participate in laundry tasks; watching you fold, switching over, and starting a new load of laundry is all very interesting to a baby!
+There are many sounds associated with doing laundry, and they may even enjoy the sound of the water spinning in the washing machine!

 23. Playing outside on a Blanket